sarkar-abhranshu/odin-recipes/README.md

 # odin-recipes
-A recipes page containing some of my favourite recipes from bengali cusisine.
+A recipes page containing some of my favorite recipes from bengali cuisine.